 “Gumbo is a stew or soup that is traditional in Louisiana – it is almost always made with a roux to thicken.
 Ours is a bit different in that it uses a roux and file to thicken.
 In Louisiana every family has their own unique gumbo recipe.
 Jambalaya on the other hand is a rice based dish which is usually made in one pot.
 Typically there are two types of jambalaya – a Creole jambalaya (also called a ‘red jambalaya’ due to the tomatoes) and a Cajun jambalaya which contains no tomatoes and typically is a brown color due to the meat used.”

-The first time I made this recipe, I served it to our realtor at our new house for lunch.
+The first time I made this gluten free gumbo jambalaya recipe, I served it to our realtor at our new house for lunch.
 Needless to say, Sheila knows Creole cooking.
 Her son lives in New Orleans and she enjoys their authentic cuisine when she visits.

 As she was eating, I was making all sorts of excuses as to why this recipe probably wasn’t that tasty and I needed to keep tweeking it.
 Blah blah blah.

 She abruptly, yet kindly stopped me, and said this was just as flavorful, delightful, and appetizing as the meals she has down south.
-I even gave her some to take home because she went on and on about how amazing this skinny gumbo-jambalaya was!
+I even gave her some to take home because she went on and on about how amazing this dairy free skinny gumbo jambalaya was!

 So I am taking her compliments and running with it!